martinescardo/ExactRealNumberComputationInHaskell/README.md

 60    0.315445    0.371371    0.648129
 ```
 Let's briefly discuss how the exact entry was *not* computed.
-Notice that if a and x are rational, then so is
+Notice that if `a` and `x` are rational, then so is
 ```text
      f(x) = ax(1-x).
 ```
 So we could in principle use rational arithmetic with arbitrary
 precision for the numerators and denominators (as in Haskell).
 But
-the computation of $xₙ$ runs out of memory for $n > 30$ or so (2Gb of
+the computation of $xₙ$ runs out of memory for `n > 30` or so (2Gb of
 memory).
 Numerators and denominators quickly grow to large,
 relatively prime integers.

 We move back to infinite precision arithmetic in Haskell.
 We consider
-a slow and a fast' way of computing the logistic map (you can also
+a slow and a fast way of computing the logistic map (you can also
 play with the several ways of defining multiplication, and I have):
 ```haskell
 logistic, logistic' :: I -> I